Schiaparelli EDM: Parachute

-A disk-band-gap parachute was deployed by a pyrotechnic mortar.
-It was tested at full scale in the largest wind tunnel in the world as part of its development.
-A sub-scale parachute was tested in Earth's atmosphere in 2011; it was ascended by balloon to 24.5 kilometers altitude and then released, and the pyrotechnic deployment systems was tested after a period of free-fall.
+A sub-scale parachute was tested by Vorticity in Earth's atmosphere in 2011; it was ascended by balloon to 24.5 kilometers altitude and then released, and the pyrotechnic deployment systems was tested after a period of free-fall.
 On 19 October 2016 the parachute was successfully deployed on Mars.

 In the summer of 2019, problems with the parachute for the next tranche of the project occurred during testing, despite the EDM technology test; the issues with the parachute system may delay that phase.

 Retro-rockets

 Schiaparelli module has 3 sets of three thrusters, nine total, that operate starting at about 1 km (half a mile) up in pulse mode, slowing the spacecraft from 70 to 4 m/s.
 Each of the nine engines is a CHT-400 rocket engine that can produce 400 Newtons of thrust.
 These rocket engines are fueled by three spherical 17.5 liter tanks holding hydrazine propellant.
 The tanks hold about 15–16 kilograms of hydrazine (about 34 pounds, 2.4 stones) of fuel per tank, or 46 kg overall (101 pounds or 7.24 stones).
 The propellant is pressurized by helium, held in a single tank containing 15.6 liters at a pressure of 170 bar (2465 psi).
 The thrusters shut down 1–2 meters/yards from the surface, after which the crumple zone underneath the lander handles the final stop.
 Data from a timer, doppler radar, and inertial measurement unit are merged in the lander's computers to control the operation of the thrusters.